In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 ```

 ---
-# Tinc

-## creating the initial network and inviting nodes
+# creating the initial network on tinc and inviting nodes

 This step only has to happen once on the server hosting the vpn.
 In our case, it was performed on Jean.

-We created a virtual network named `systerserver` on the public node.
-Once this network is created, we use the public node to "invite" other nodes, for instance servpub.
+We created a virtual network named systerserver on the public node.
+Once this network is created, we use the public node to "invite" other nodes, for instance servpub or wiki2print.
 Invited nodes can then use tinc's *join* command to use the invite link.

 --
 # Initialising the VPN and node

-This command adds nodes to the network, but on the first call
+This command adds nodes to the network, but on the first call initiates the network (our network has already been initiated but are now adding the wiki2print pi to it)

 Simply write: